Loyola University New Orleans College of Law

 Summer Internships

 Gillis Long Poverty Law Center places Loyola University New Orleans students in paid public interest internships.
-Interns earn up to $7,500 for work in non-profit organizations that provide free legal services to underserved communities.
+Interns earn up to $7,500 for work in non-profit organizations that provide free civil or criminal legal services to underserved communities.

 Admission Decisions: Beyond the Numbers

 The College of Law's Faculty Admissions and Scholarship Committee reviews applications for admission on a rolling basis.
 The Committee takes a holistic approach in reviewing each application for admission.
-In addition to the LSAT or GRE score and undergraduate academic record, the Committee also considers a candidate’s graduate and/or professional school record if applicable; letters of recommendation; personal statement; resume; employment, leadership, and life experiences; extracurricular involvement; community service; military service; character and fitness statements, if applicable; the LSAT writing sample or GRE Analytical Writing response; and, other explanatory or supporting addenda.
+In addition to the standardized test scores (LSAT, GRE, and/or JD-Next) and undergraduate academic record, the Committee also considers a candidate’s graduate and/or professional school record if applicable; letters of recommendation; personal statement; resume; employment, leadership, and life experiences; extracurricular involvement; community service; military service; character and fitness statements, if applicable; the LSAT writing sample or GRE Analytical Writing response; and, other explanatory or supporting addenda.
 Scholarships are offered on a rolling basis, with a priority deadline of March 1.
 The College of Law is committed to creating a student body that embraces and represents a diversity of perspectives and backgrounds.
 Each application is reviewed in its entirety.